 I would LOVE to see this city truly value its trees, especially mature trees, over permits for builders, litigious sidewalk issues, tree root issues and other issues that can be solved with some thoughtful compromises, new technologies, or by just saying no. We need our urban forest now more than ever and I feel the City's current policies very poorly reflect that need.
 Educating residents to the tremendous value of trees will surely be important as well.
 Thank you!!

-unique fear-inducing imagery (trees falling on the street), and repeated announcements at public events providing the key messages.
+es.
 In New York City, initial and ongoing outreach and educational efforts revolve around a staff person organizing volunteer citizen science activities across the city to measure tree canopy.

 Highlighted survey results include: